pcardotatgit/Umbrella_Investigate_Check_Domain_Reputations/readme.md

 		$python 2-check_domain_reputation_and_categorization.py

-	This above script will output into text file Risk status and categories of all domains in the domains.txt file
+	This above script will output into text file Risk status and categories of all domains in the domains.csv file

 <img src="2b.png">